 "Dancing Around Things" opens with one obstacle, a white rubber sheet suspended from the ceiling and facing the entrance.
 It has another at the center of the gallery, set on a table but spilling onto the floor.
 You will not want to touch the first because it serves as the screen for a video, not to mention as art.
 You will not want to touch the second because, frankly, it is a trifle creepy.
 Metal spikes and sagging rubber tubes protrude from a small wall of stacked metal piping, as Two-Person Operating System.
 Another tube lies curled up like a snake, beneath the table on the floor.

 The industrial as the setting for a threat or physical comedy goes back a long way, at the very least to silent film.
 The spikes and rubber recall Surrealism and, later, the Post-Minimalism of Louise Bourgeois or Eva Hesse.
 Friedman connects them further to the body by identifying the colors of the four rubber tubes with the four humors of Greek and medieval medicine—black bile, yellow bile, phlegm, and blood.
 Here phlegm has a sickly green.
-The rubber bands have flesh tones, bringing them all the closer to the dancer and the dance.
+The rubber bands have flesh tones, bringing them all the closer to the dance.
 The gallery describes the entirety as at once abstract, erotic, and commonplace.